 Modesto is a relatively large city located in the state of California.
 With a population of 211,266 people and 47 constituent neighborhoods, Modesto is the 18th largest community in California.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Modesto is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Modesto is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Modesto is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Modesto who work in office and administrative support (14.11%), sales jobs (12.03%), and management occupations (7.18%).
+There are especially a lot of people living in Modesto who work in office and administrative support (14.13%), sales jobs (12.48%), and management occupations (7.30%).

-The per capita income in Modesto in 2010 was $23,034, which is middle income relative to California and the nation.
-This equates to an annual income of $92,136 for a family of four.
+The per capita income in Modesto in 2010 was $22,878, which is lower middle income relative to California, and middle income relative to the rest of the US.
+This equates to an annual income of $91,512 for a family of four.
 However, Modesto contains both very wealthy and poor people as well.

-Modesto is a very ethnically-diverse city.
+Modesto is an extremely ethnically-diverse city.
 The people who call Modesto home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Modesto residents report their race to be White, followed by Asian.
 Modesto also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 37.18% of the city’s residents.
+People of Hispanic or Latino origin account for 37.54% of the city’s residents.
 Important ancestries of people in Modesto include Irish, English, Italian, and Portuguese.

 The most common language spoken in Modesto is English.
 Other important languages spoken here include Spanish and Tagalog.